SENATE JOINT RESOLUTION NO. 1

 (2) A vote on the motion is determined by roll call.
 If two-thirds of the members present vote "aye", the veto is overridden.
 If two-thirds of the members present do not vote "aye", the veto is sustained.

 40-230.
-Governor's recommendations for amendment.
+Governor's recommendations for amendment -- procedure.
 (1) The Governor may return any bill to the Legislature with recommendations for amendment.
+The Governor's recommendations for amendment must be considered first by the house in which the bill originated.

 (2) If the Legislature passes the bill in accordance with the Governor's recommendations, it shall return the bill to the Governor for reconsideration.
 The Governor may not return a bill to the Legislature a second time for amendment.